Skip to main content

 Course Description

 Accidental falls are the second most common cause of unintentional death worldwide.
 Learn about risk factors for falls and their impacts on the patient and medical team.
-This course covers prevention and interventions for falls in clinical and home settings and is offered for nursing, OT, and PT CEU.
+This course covers prevention and interventions for falls in clinical and home settings and is offered for nursing, OT, and PT (in select states) CEU.

 "Increased my knowledge of falls and prevention." - Michelle, RN in Ohio